KippAD/html-css-project/README.md

 -  **UX Conventions** - The design follows UX conventions by structuring content in order of its importance.
 It also ensures that the user is never overloaded with too much information at any given moment.

--  **Clean and consistent design** - The design uses consistent fonts and colors throughout the site to maintain the style across the entire website.
+-  **Clean and Consistent Design** - The design uses consistent fonts and colors to maintain the style across the entire website.

 [Back to contents](#contents)